AbhishekShahi207/BmiInReact/README.md

 ## Bmi Calculator using Reactjs
-### Hook used in theis Project are :-useEffect,useState
+### Hook used in theis Project are :-useMemo,useState